 Coming within the scope of corporation tax

-From 6 April 2020, non-UK resident companies that carry on a UK property business or have other UK property income will be chargeable to corporation tax.
-This will transform the way Non-Resident Landlords (NRLs) handle their UK tax affairs.
-These changes have been brought in by Finance Act 2019.
+On 6 April 2020, non-UK resident companies that carry on a UK property business or have other UK property income became chargeable to corporation tax.
+This transforms the way that Non-Resident Landlords (NRLs) handle their UK tax affairs.
+These changes were brought in by Finance Act 2019.

 What does this mean for NRLs?

 NRLs are subject to corporation tax on income at 19% for the year starting 6 April 2020, and income tax no longer applies

 from this date.
 Corporation tax applies to chargeable gains arising on the disposal of UK property from 6 April 2019.

 2. Changes to tax relief for interest payments